I struggle with suicidal thoughts on a daily basis sometimes. They are usually a part of depression. But not in my case.

 This is something you can’t change.
 It will happen again.
 Suicidal and other thoughts come and go.
 But you can change your response to them.

-It’s good to be prepared for this kind of situations and have a crisis management plan made ahead.
+It’s good to be prepared for this kind of situation and have a crisis management plan made ahead.

 This goes for everybody who is more prone to find himself in some crisis (depression, anxiety, addiction, PTSD can all lead you there – just to name a few).